Woodland Caribou Provincial Park is arguably one of Ontario Parks’ best destinations for backcountry wilderness camping and canoeing.

 Road Information

-Some roads may have ongoing forestry operations and other activities on them.
-You may be sharing the roadway with equipment such as harvesting machinery and log haul trucks.
+Some roads have ongoing forestry operations.
+You may be sharing the road with harvesting machinery and logging haul trucks.
 Please drive with caution.

-Each drive-to access point is marked by small wayfinding signs.
-Each access point has a small parking lot and a kiosk that includes a map and a notice board.
+The drive-to access points are marked by wayfinding signs.
+Each access point has a parking lot and kiosk that includes a map and a notice board.

-Please note that camping at the parking area is not permitted.
+Camping at the parking area is not permitted.
 We urge you to bearproof your vehicle if leaving it at the access point.
-Do not leave food, food wrappers, or garbage in your vehicle.
+Do not leave food, garbage, or other attractants in your vehicle.

 Campsites

 The best practice when choosing a campsite in Woodland Caribou is to select from the park’s designated campsite inventory map.
-In this way, we limit our impact on sensitive values (environmental and cultural).
+In this way, we limit our impact on sensitive environmental and cultural values.

 We are in the process of revisiting approved campsites to reassess the viability of the sites in burned areas of the park.
-Please use caution in areas of previous burns – trees may be overhead hazards.
+Please use caution in areas of previous burns as dead standing trees may be overhead hazards.

 Campsites are discreetly marked by a small fire ring and natural tent spaces.
 They are not signed.
 Please do not create new campsites nor clear existing campsites to accommodate new tent pads.
 Campsite occupancy is limited to 9 people.

-The use of hammocks is welcomed on backcountry campsites.
-However, due to the high number of young regenerating forests post wildfire, setting up a hammock may not be possible at most campsites.
-Please always bring along a tent.
+The use of hammocks is welcomed.
+However, due to the high number of young regenerating forests post wildfire, setting up a hammock may not be possible at some campsites.
 Your outfitter may be able to identify hammock friendly sites along your planned route.

 Portage Clearing